Two weight L^{p} inequalities for fractional vector Riesz transforms and doubling measures: Introduction

 \begin{theorem} Suppose that $1<p<\infty $, that $\sigma $ and $\omega $ are locally finite positive Borel measures on $\mathbb{R}^{n}$, and that $ T^{\lambda }$ is a smooth $\lambda $-fractional singular integral operator on $\mathbb{R}^{n}$.
 Denote by $\mathfrak{N}_{T^{\lambda },p}\left( \sigma ,\omega \right) $ the smallest constant $C$ in the two weight norm inequality

 \begin{enumerate} \item Then

 and when $T^{\lambda }$ is Stein elliptic, we also have

-\item Suppose in addition that $\sigma $ and $\omega $ are doubling measures on $\mathbb{R}^{n}$.
-Then the two weight norm inequality (\ref{2 wt norm}) holds provided the quadratic weak boundedness property (\ref{WBP}) holds, and the scalar testing conditions (\ref{test}) hold, and the quadratic offset Muckenhoupt conditions (\ref{quad A2 tailless}) hold; and moreover in this case we have
+\item Suppose in addition that $\sigma $ and $\omega $ are doubling measures on $\mathbb{R}^{n}$, and that $T^{\lambda }$ is replaced by the $\lambda $ -fractional vector Riesz transform $\mathbf{R}^{\lambda }$ on $\mathbb{R} ^{n} $.
+Then the two weight norm inequality (\ref{2 wt norm}) holds provided the quadratic weak boundedness property (\ref{WBP}) holds, and the quadratic local testing conditions (\ref{quad HV}) hold, and the quadratic offset Muckenhoupt conditions (\ref{quad A2 tailless}) hold; and moreover in this case we have